marcusoftnet/marcusoftnet.github.io/_posts/2016-09-14-that-will-not-work-here-and-toyota-kata-mindset.md

 ## Reason to change

-In my opinon it's because [the urge to change](https://www.marcusoft.net/2012/10/agilechangetop51.html) is not strong enough.
+In my opinion it's because [the urge to change](https://www.marcusoft.net/2012/10/agilechangetop51.html) is not strong enough.
 Because many of the questions that will be asked as we start to try to flow faster will challenge our current ways.
 That will cause organizational pain - if we are not ready to do something about that the pain will stay.
 If we do something about it - the pain goes away.

 Sometimes those changes can be very challenging for an organization.
 You never know what it can be; one instance that comes to mind is that we couldn't have a person from one team sit next to other team.
 By contract.
 We'd get sued if we did.